EPCCed/exaflow-exags-upc/README.md

 # exaflow-exags-upc
-This is a UPC version of the ExaGS library from the EU funded ExaFLOW Project.
+This is a UPC version of the ExaGS library developed as part of the the ExaFLOW Project.
+The ExaFLOW project has received funding from the European Union Horizon 2020 Framework Programme (H2020) under grant agreement number 671571

 ## Library Compilation
 To compile run the following commands, this will generate the static library ```libexags.a```.
 Change the first line to point to your UPC compiler of choice.